Jim Jordan says he feels "really good" going into speaker's race

 Asked if Rogers' backing could deliver more votes, Jordan called Rogers an "expert" and said he's been picking up support since Friday.
 Jordan said he's "visiting" with more GOP members Monday.

-Jordan also picked up the endorsement of Rep. Ann Wagner, of Missouri, who previously vowed to voted against him.
+Jordan also picked up the endorsement of Rep. Ann Wagner, of Missouri, who previously vowed to vote against him.

 "Jim Jordan and I spoke at length again this morning, and he has allayed my concerns about keeping the government open with conservative funding, the need for strong border security, our need for consistent international support in times of war and unrest, as well as the need for stronger protections against the scourge of human trafficking and child exploitation," Wagner said.